Ramaphosa urges municipalities to cut red tape for growth

 Ramaphosa said it was a “major concern” that the government had not adequately prioritised infrastructure maintenance.
 The sector needed to improve debt collection and revenue management systems and leverage private investment for infrastructure.

-Bheke Stofile, president of the South African Local Government Association (Salga), the employer body representing the country’s 257 municipalities, said: “We must reject the dangerous misconception that economic development is solely the responsibility of national government.
+Bheke Stofile, president of the SA Local Government Association (Salga), the employer body representing the country’s 257 municipalities, said: “We must reject the dangerous misconception that economic development is solely the responsibility of national government.
 This view is politically misguided, constitutionally weak and economically detrimental.

 “Local government is not a passive observer in the developmental discourse.
 Municipalities govern land use, roads, electricity, water, planning, trading spaces, waste systems and the daily conditions that either enable or stifle livelihoods.